Sanchita-InLoop/Tic-Tac-Toe/README.md

 style.css: Provides the visual layout and "hide" classes for game messages.

 script.js: Manages the state, winning patterns, and click events.
-Implement a Scoreboard to track wins between multiple rounds.

-Add Animations for when a player wins.